-A warm welcome from Mrs Karen Henderson-Rickett, the Learning Mentor at St Stephen’s School.
+A warm welcome from Mrs Karen Henderson-Rickett and Mrs Sarah James, the Learning Mentors at St Stephen’s School.

 What is a Learning Mentor?

 Learning Mentors support, motivate and challenge pupils who may be finding school tricky.
 We help pupils overcome barriers to learning caused by social, emotional and behavioural problems.

 - Liaising with staff to identify learners who would benefit from mentoring

 - Helping children who are finding school tricky to overcome any barriers to learning

 - Implementing strategies and supporting learners in self-esteem and confidence-building activities